MarkoKosmajac/Calamity/README.md

 # About Calamity
-Calamity is a Remote Administration Tool (RAT) written in Python using HTTP as a C&amp;C
+Calamity is a Remote Administration Tool (RAT) written in Python using HTTP as a C&amp;C.

 # Instructions
 Run the flask server on your machine.